RealNathanCodes/computer_setup/README.md

 I've not had a chance to test the apt branches yet, I've only tested this on Manjaro so far

+# Things I want to get working
+* Install docker (make sure to set it to start at startup (or do I want that only on servers?)) (this may require adding my user to a newly created docker group)
+* Install docker compose

 # Ansible Server bootstrapper